 This much coverage means that Plan F may come with a higher premium.
 However, choosing a high-deductible option for Plan F could help keep your premium down.
-If you’re currently enrolled in the Plan F high-deductible option for 2021, you are required to pay for Medicare-covered costs up to the deductible amount of $2,370 before your Medigap plan begins to cover any expenses.
-If you’re not enrolled in Plan F, this will not affect you as it is no longer available for new enrollment as of December 31, 2019.
+If you’re currently enrolled in the Plan F high-deductible option for 2022, you are required to pay for Medicare-covered costs up to the deductible amount of $2,490 before your Medigap plan begins to cover any expenses.1

 Which Is Better: Medicare Plan F vs. Plan G?

 No Medicare Supplement plan is better than another.
 It really depends on your needs and budget.
-However, as of December 31, 2019, Plan F is no longer available for new enrollment.
+However, as of December 31, 2019, Plan F is no longer available for new Medicare enrollees.
 Here are two things to consider as you evaluate keeping your Medicare Plan F.

 - If coverage for the Part B deductible is important to you, you may want to stick with Medicare Plan F. If you enrolled in Plan F before 2020, you will be “grandfathered” into the plan.
 This gives you the choice to keep the plan past 2020.

-- Although Plan G does not cover the Part B deductible ($198 in 2020), the premium savings could offset the cost of the yearly deductible.
-For example, the average 2020 premium ranges from $160 to $210 for Plan G and $185 to $250 for Plan F for a 65-year-old Florida woman who does not use tobacco.
-Plan G costs approximately $25-$40 less per month.
-That’s a savings of around $300-$380 a year, which more than pays for the annual Part B deductible.*
+- Although Plan G does not cover the Part B deductible ($203 in 2021),2 the premium savings could offset the cost of the yearly deductible.
+For example, the average 2021 premium ranges from $167 to $215 for Plan G and $182 to $250 for Plan F for a 65-year-old Florida woman who does not use tobacco.
+Plan G costs approximately $15-$35 less per month.
+That’s a savings of around $180-$420 a year, which pays for the annual Part B deductible.3*